6 Data Setup for Modeling

 test_labels = test_set$churn

-Practice: Using the partition() function, repeat the train–test split with a 70–30 ratio.
+Practice: Using the partition() function, repeat the train-test split with a 70–30 ratio.
 Compare the sizes of the training and test sets using nrow(train_set) and nrow(test_set).
-Reflect on how the choice of split ratio may influence model performance and stability.
+Reflect on how the choice of split ratio may influence both model learning and evaluation stability.

-Validating a split involves comparing the distributions of key variables—especially the target and important predictors—across the training and testing sets.
-Because many datasets contain numerous features, it is common to focus on a subset of variables that play a central role in modeling.
-The choice of statistical test depends on the variable type, as summarized in Table 6.1.
+Validating a split typically involves comparing the distributions of key variables across the training and test sets.
+In practice, this often includes the outcome variable as well as a small set of influential predictors.
+Because many datasets contain numerous features, it is rarely necessary, or even practical, to test every variable.
+Instead, we usually focus on variables that are central to the modeling problem or especially important for interpretation.
+The choice of statistical test depends on the type of variable being examined, as summarized in Table 6.1.

 Table 6.1: Suggested hypothesis tests (from Chapter 5) for validating partitions, based on the type of feature.